exposit/pythia-oracle/README.md

 I don't blame you.
 I use a ton more myself but I don't think it'd be cool to use other authors' content without asking.
 So I've started asking!

 Until then, you have a couple of options; you can use the "pick one" buttons to get weighted answers from a copy-pasted table on the fly, or you can add in whatever tables you like in the code.
 I've included a sample as a guide.

-If the tables are created by you or you have permission from the original author and you want to share them, drop me a line and I'll add a link to them here (or put them in the repo).
+If the tables are created by you or you have permission from the original author and you want to share them, drop me a line and I'll add a link to them here (or store them in the [panel repo](https://github.com/exposit/pythia-oracle-panels)).

+If you have releasable content you want pythiafied or questions please let me know as an issue on the panels repo.

 Happy Solo Gaming!